 Medications to induce labor are quite safe, but they do have potential risks, including excessive bleeding after delivery.
 And fairly often, the drugs don’t work to start labor.

 One advantage of the Foley method, according to Dr. Stephens, is that it can be used with or without medications.
-It’s especially helpful for women who’ve had a previous cesarean section, she adds, since labor-inducing drugs are a no-go for those women.
+It’s especially helpful for women who’ve had a previous cesarean section, she adds, since labor-inducing drugs are a no-go for those pregnant people.

 And the downsides

-You’re now imagining a balloon being inflated inside your already-overcrowded womb, so you’re probably wondering: Does it hurt?
-Some women experience discomfort, and others might feel a sharp pain when the balloon is inserted.
+You’re now imagining a balloon being inflated inside your already-overcrowded uterus, so you’re probably wondering: Does it hurt?
+Some people experience discomfort, and others might feel a sharp pain when the balloon is inserted.
 (Then again, very little about childbirth feels like a day at the beach.)